aiatulador/Rest-Booking-API-Testing-with-Postman-Newman/README.md

 - 🔄 Pre-request scripts for dynamic data generation
 - 🧾 Test scripts for assertions and validations
 - 📊 HTML reports with enhanced visualization
+- 🔁 Randomized data for each iteration to simulate dynamic real-world scenarios

 ## 📚 API Documentation